 A closed-end fund is an investment company, which typically makes one public offering of a fixed number of shares.
 Thereafter, shares are traded on a secondary market.
 As a result, the secondary market price may be higher or lower than the closed-end fund's net asset value (NAV).
 If these shares trade at a price above their NAV, they are said to be trading at a premium.
-Conversely, if they are trading at a discount.
+Conversely, if they are trading at a price below their NAV, they are said to be trading at a discount.
 A closed-end mutual fund's expense ratio is an annual fee charged to a shareholder.
 It includes operating expenses and management fees but does not take into account any brokerage costs.
-Closed-end funds may also have 12b-1 fees.
+Closedend funds may also have 12b-1 fees.
 Income distributions and capital gains of the closed-end fund are subject to income tax, if held in a taxable account.